RedHatInsights/insights-frontend-storybook/src/docs/welcome/gettingStarted/DOC.md

 # cloud.redhat.com Storybook

-The Insights Storybook is a place for Insights documentation regarding front end development through the chroming, components, and any applications.
+The Insights Storybook is the home of Insights documentation for front-end development, using "chroming," components and applications.

 ## [Storybook](https://github.com/storybooks/storybook)

 Storybook is a development environment for UI components.
-It allows you to browse a component library, view the different states of each component, and interactively develop and test components.
+It allows you to browse a component library, view the various states of each component, and interactively develop and test components.

 ### Addons

-Addons are essentially plugins for Storybook that allow a deeper configuration.
+Addons are essentially plugins for Storybook that enable more extensive configurations.

-These are the addons that are currently supported in this storybook:
+The Addons currently supported in this storybook are:

 * [ReadMe](https://github.com/tuchk4/storybook-readme) -
-    Storybook Community Addon ReadMe gives the ability to import markdown docs in the main story and in the Addon Panel.
+    Storybook Community Addon ReadMe allows you to import markdown docs in the main story and in the Addon Panel.

 * [Knobs](https://github.com/storybooks/storybook/tree/release/3.4/addons/knobs) -
     Allows you to edit React props dynamically using the Storybook UI.
 You can also use Knobs as a dynamic variable inside stories in Storybook.